ADHD Assessment in Santa Monica, CA — Birth Feelings

 If you've spent years feeling overwhelmed, scattered, or like you're constantly falling behind, and you're beginning to wonder whether ADHD might be part of the picture, you're not alone.
 For many women, and especially mothers, ADHD goes unrecognized for decades.
 A professional ADHD assessment is the essential first step toward getting answers.

-At Birth Feelings in Santa Monica, we provide ADHD assessments for adults, with a particular focus on the experience of women navigating motherhood, postpartum identity, and the complex demands of parenthood.
+At Birth Feelings in Santa Monica, we provide ADHD assessments for adult women, including those who have spent years wondering whether their struggles with focus, organization, emotional regulation, or a persistent sense of underachievement have a neurological basis.
 Our approach is grounded in evidence-based evaluation practices and delivered by a licensed professional who understands how ADHD intersects with women's mental health across the lifespan.

 ADHD assessment for women in Santa Monica at Birth Feelings